Breast cancer is cancer that starts in the tissues of the breast. There are two main types of breast cancer:

 Early breast cancer usually does not cause symptoms.
 This is why regular breast exams are important.
 As the cancer grows, symptoms may include:

-Men can get breast cancer, too.
-Symptoms include breast lump and breast pain and tenderness.
+In men, breast cancer symptoms include breast lump and breast pain and tenderness.

 Symptoms of advanced breast cancer may include: